25 Unbeatable Things to Do in Saint Martin and St. Maarten

 14) Watch the sunset at the Sunset Café

-Come for the best sunset views on the island and stay for the food.
+Come for terrific sunset views on the island and stay for the food.

-Set upon a craggy bluff dividing Grand Case Beach and Petit Plage, the Sunset Café is the perfect spot to watch the golden orb drop into the sea.
+Set upon a craggy bluff dividing Grand Case Beach and Petit Plage, the Sunset Café (connected to the Grand Case Beach Club) is one of the island’s prime perches to watch the golden orb drop into the sea.

-With spectacular views of the beach, the Caribbean Sea and Creole Rock in the distance, you may never want to leave.
+With sweeping vistas of the beach, the Caribbean Sea and Creole Rock in the distance, it’s the kind of spot where you’ll find it hard to tear yourself away.

-If you don’t have other dinner plans, you can happily dine here on mussels and fries (moules frites) or fresh local fish and seafood served French-Caribbean style.
+If you don’t have other dinner plans, all the better.
+Order mussels and fries (moules frites) or fresh local fish and seafood served French-Caribbean style.

 Best things to do in St. Maarten